hiddenSymmetries/simsopt/paper.md

 near the magnetic axis [@Giuliani]. \autoref{fig:coils} shows an example in which stochastic optimization is applied to find a configuration in which the quasisymmetry is relatively insensitive to errors in the coil shapes.
-This example will be described in more detail in a separate publication.
+This example is described in more detail in @Wechsung.

 ![A stellarator obtained using stochasic optimization with `Curve` and